jussiniinikoski/pack-pdf-demo/README.md

 **[View Example 1](https://jussiniinikoski.github.io/wasm-pdf-demo/)**

 Another example that generates 400 paragraphs of Lorem Ipsum and shows a download link when document has been generated (which is instantly 🙂).
+Also shows page numbers.

 **[View Example 2](https://jussiniinikoski.github.io/wasm-pdf-demo/example2.html)**